Alain Gilles

 His number 4 jersey was retired by ASVEL, and the club's logo was also designed in his honor.
-In 1991, Gilles was included in the FIBA's 50 Greatest Players list.
-The Alain Gilles Trophy (The Best French Player award) is named after him, in his honor.
+In 1991, Gilles was included in the FIBA's 50 Greatest Players' list.

 He was named The Best French Basketball Player of the 20th Century, by a panel of players, coaches, and journalists.
 He was nicknamed "Monsieur Basket" (English: "Mr. Basket").

+The Alain Gilles Trophy ("The Best French Player Award") is named after him, in his honor by the French Federation of Basketball.